ysangkok/spotify-mute/README.md

 # spotify-mute
 *for muting ads*

-** For a Windows version see https://github.com/digfish/spotify-blacklist-mute-windows **

 Tested with version 1.0.77 (Linux).
 May work on BSD too.

 Only mutes the Spotify sink when running locally.
 If `PULSE_SERVER` is defined, it will mute all audio on the remote machine using SSH (will ask for password and save it.
 Pretty unsafe but it is meant for usage on machines you trust).